-Experience life in the countryside at this five-star museum and historic working farm, set in 170 acres between East Kilbride and Glasgow.
+Experience life in the countryside at this five-star museum, historic farmhouse and working farm, set in 170 acres between East Kilbride and Glasgow.

 In the museum, learn about the land, people and ways of working that have shaped Scotland's rural history, and discover Scotland's largest collection of tractors, combine harvesters and other farming machinery.

 Just a short walk or tractor-trailer ride from the museum is the working farm, home to Ayrshire, Aberdeen Angus and Highland cattle, Tamworth pigs, sheep, hens and Clydesdale horses.
 Meet the animals, then visit the Georgian farmhouse where Lanarkshire’s Reid family lived for ten generations.
 See rooms decorated as they would have been in the 1950s and explore the bothy, outbuildings and kitchen garden.